 1. Demand on Peoples Technological Ability

-Much of the business world has been forced to use webinars and eLearning platforms they are not familiar with.
+Much of the business world has been forced to conduct webinar training courses and e-Learning platforms they are not familiar with.
 In some cases, there is apprehension, resistance, and fear associated with this technology.
 Many of us have been using online communication software for a long time.
 It is essential that we be kind and patient and provide support for those who are taking a giant leap and trying something entirely new.

 The common attitude is that if a computer does not do what you want it to do, or you do not know how to do something on the computer, then the computer must be stupid.
 People lose their patience quickly, and the last thing we want is people to write off a great way of learning before they even get started.

-- Ensure you have a backup method of communication to contact people struggling to join the workshop.
+- Ensure you have a backup method of communication to contact people struggling to join the webinar training courses.